senexi/go-proto-micro/README.md

 Run `make list` to see all targets.

 ## protobuf support

-Install the `protoc` compiler binary from [here](https://github.com/protocolbuffers/protobuf/releases).
-On Ubuntu you can also just do `sudo apt install protobuf-compiler`.

 All required protobuf tools must be installed.
 We are using `gogo/protobuf` extension `gogoproto.moretags` to add additional ORM tags to the generated models.